BillJr99/Ursinus-CS274/_pages/Activities/activity-mipsinstructions.md

       title: A First Program
       questions:
         - Using your best guess, write comments for each line of code.
 What do you think they do?
+        - Save and import this program into the MIPS Simulator and run it.
+What happens?

     - model: |
         <style type="text/css">